Looking for a way to add Google Analytics to WordPress without a plugin?

 Recommended Method for Adding Analytics to WordPress

-The easiest method for adding Google Analytics to WordPress is through a plugin like MonsterInsights.
-It’s the best WordPress analytics plugin out there.
-It makes it very easy to set up tracking, and you don’t have to worry about all the drawbacks of implementing Analytics without using a plugin.
-MonsterInsights works with Universal Analytics, Google Analytics 4, or both with our Dual Tracking feature.
+It makes it incredibly easy to set up tracking, and with MonsterInsights, you don’t have to worry about all the drawbacks of implementing Analytics without using a plugin.

 Plus, MonsterInsights lets you set up advanced tracking features with just a few clicks, such as: